 Powdery mildew is a fungus disease of many plants.
 It is easily recognized by its white powdery growth on both sides of leaves, and sometimes on blossoms, fruit and stems.
 The first sign of infection is often white circular spots on leaves.
 Later the leaves often curl, and take on a distorted shape, turn yellow or brown, and may fall from the plant prematurely.
 This may cause the plant to weaken, and, in some cases, die.1

 Powdery mildew can be a problem on many plants.
-The list includes many fruit trees, grapes, berries, tomatoes, peas, cucumbers, roses, African violets, begonias, asters, delphiniums phlox and many others!2,3
+The list includes many fruit trees, grapes, berries, beans, carrots, cucumbers, lettuce, peppers, tomatoes, peas, squash, roses, dahlias, chrysanthemums, sunflowers, zinnias, phlox and many others!1,2,3

 Technically, there are many species of powdery mildew, each one attacking only certain plants.
-Most species have similar life cycles so backyard growers don't need to fuss about which one they have.1
+Most species have similar life cycles so backyard growers don't need to fuss about which one they have.

 Bar none, the best way to control powdery mildew is by using disease-resistant varieties.
 Whenever there is a choice, and there usually is, select disease-resistant varieties of whatever you are planning to grow.
 Resistant varieties of tomatoes, cucumbers, green beans and many other garden crops rarely get serious cases of powdery mildew.
 Resistant varieties of ornamentals including roses, crape myrtle, phlox and rhododendrons are also readily available.
 Look for them in seed catalogs, at nurseries, or online.

-- Roses - Lists of resistant varieties can be easily found on the Internet and often at your local nursery too.
-The Berkeley Horticultural Nursery web site offers a nice chart of resistant varieties.5,6
+- Roses - Lists of resistant varieties can be easily found on the Internet and often at your local nursery too.7

 - Strawberries - Resistant varieties include Hood, Totem, Benton, Chandler.9,10

-- Vegetables - The Cornell University Vegetable MD Online website lists many tables of disease resistant vegetables.11
+- Vegetables - The Cornell University Vegetable MD Online website lists many tables of disease resistant vegetables.12

 Use Good Growing Techniques

 Keeping plants healthy helps them to fight off fungal attacks.
-Some of the key cultural practices include the following:1
+Some of the key cultural practices include the following:2

 - Provide full sun for most plants.

-- Remove prunings from the yard, especially infected prunings.
+- Remove prunings from the yard, especially infected prunings.9

 - Don't crowd garden plants.
 Allow for good spacing.